TwoBitCliff/typing-game/README.md

 - Thanks to my Code Institute tutor, who provided support throughout the duration of this project.
 - Thanks to my Code Institute mentor, who provided ideas and feedback at pivotal stages of this project.
-- Thanks to my parents, friends and colleagues who providing constructive criticisms and pointing out spelling issues.
+- Thanks to my parents, friends and colleagues who providing constructive criticisms and support.
-- I used https://www.reddit.com/r/learnprogramming/ for issues with images displaying.
-- I used the Code Institute source material and various blog posts for issues with both code and bootsrap.
+- I used the Code Institute source material and various blog posts for issues with the code.